Welcome to GREAT NEWS!

 Every single day you will hear a motivational quote to fire up your day.

 Welcome to the Daily Quote, the podcast designed to kickstart your day in a positive way.
-I'm your host Andrew McGivern and this episode is brought to you by the Great News podcast.
-Link is in the show notes.
+I'm your host, Andrew McGivern, and this episode is brought to you by the Great News podcast.
+Because great news should be heard, and the link is right here in the show notes.

 Andrew McGivern